Firstmac ×

 Fund Update

-During March, the Fund Unit Price increased from 1.0536 to 1.0581, the highest Unit Price in two years.
-The increase was due to strong demand in credit markets for the underlying bond instruments in which our fund invests.
+During May, the Fund Unit Price decreased slightly from 1.0584 to 1.0582.
+The Unit price has remained at elevated levels over the past year arising from continuing demand in credit markets for the underlying bond instruments in which our fund invests.
 The momentum is broad spread across most credit markets.

 Unit Price volatility has remained low within a very narrow band.
 This is consistent with the fund objective of providing stable monthly income for our unit holders.